shettayyy/class-glue/.github/PULL_REQUEST_TEMPLATE/enhancement.md

 ## Testing

 - [ ] I have updated existing tests to accommodate the enhancement
-- [ ] I have added new tests if necessary
+- [ ] I have added/updated new tests
 - [ ] All tests pass

 ## Checklist